Autism and Behavioural Science

 FAM0026 Field Placement II

-Technical skills are further developed through the application of knowledge gained throughout the program.
-In implementing a range of treatment plans, students evaluate ongoing interventions within the placement.
-Students continue to observe and practice the ethical application of behavioural principles/techniques.
-This placement requires students to copmlete a placement in an ABA-IBI based program for children with ASD.
+Students demonstrate some of the more advanced vocational program standards.
+Further technical skills are developed through the application of the knowledge gained in the prerequisite courses.
+In addition to implementing a further range of treatment plans, students are required to critically evaluate ongoing interventions within the placement.
+Students continue to have the opportunity to observe and practise the ethical application of behavioural principles/techniques.
+This placement requires students to complete a placement in an ABA - based and/or IBI program for children with ASD.
+Students are required to complete placement on a full-time schedule during agency business hours.
+Students must have Nonviolent Crisis Intervention training.

 FAM0051 Transition Planning and Implementation